CS-433/cs-433-project-2-rainbow-triangle/README.md

 There are several ways to run it.
 You can either re-run everything from data preprocessing to training and inference.
-Or you can just load our already trained models and make predictions.
+Or you can just load our already trained models and make predictions. **Note**: all the requirements in terms of hardware are in the README in the weights folder.
 **If you just want to reproduce our best submission then skip to [Best submission on AIcrowd](#best-submission-on-aicrowd) section.**